Pollution Control covers the following services:

 If satisfied that a complaint of statutory nuisance is justified, an Abatement/Penalty Notice will be served upon the person responsible, occupier or owner of the premises (as appropriate) requiring that the nuisance be abated.
 Failure to comply with an Abatement/Penalty Notice is an offence and legal proceedings may result.
 If found guilty of an offence of this type then the maximum fine is £5,000 on domestic premises and £20,000 on commercial premises.

 Demolition and Construction sites produce dust as a result of the work being undertaken, which impacts on local air quality.
-In order to help developers and local authorities manage dust emissions from such sites, the GLA have produced Supplementary Planning Guidance (SPG) ‘Control of Dust and Emissions during Construction and Demolition.
-Further details, including the guidance document are available: Mayor of London - London Assembly (external link)
+In order to help developers and local authorities manage dust emissions from such sites, the Greater London Authority (GLA) have produced Supplementary Planning Guidance (SPG) ‘Control of Dust and Emissions during Construction and Demolition.
+Further details, including the guidance document are available on the Mayor of London - Control of Dust and Emissions website (external link).

-From 1 September 2015 Non Road Mobile Machinery (NRMM) of net power between 37kW and 560kW used on any major demolition and construction site in Haringey must meet Stage IIIA of the EU Directive 97/68/EC and its subsequent amendments as a minimum.
-This applies to both variable and constant speed engines for both NOx and PM.
+This applies to both variable and constant speed engines for both Nitrogen Oxides (NOx) and Particulate Matter (PM).
 These standards are based upon engine emissions standards and all qualifying plant and machinery to be used on any major site must be registered.
-Further detail and information, including registration information is available at: Mayor of London - NRMM (external link)
+Further details and information, including registration information is available on the Mayor of London - NRMM website (external link).